What Is Identity Fraud?

 According to jurisprudence, “personation” is the act of representing oneself to be someone else.
-The most common examples of personation are handing to the police officer someone else’s driver license because your own license is suspended or identifying yourself to the police officer with your brother’s name because you cannot be out of your residence pursuant to your bail conditions.
+The most common examples of personation are handing to the police officer someone else’s driver’s license because your own license is suspended or identifying yourself to the police officer with your brother’s name because you cannot be out of your residence pursuant to your bail conditions.
 This crime, however, can take much more complicated and sinister forms.
-For instance, one fellow obtained birth certificates of persons who died in infancy, created series of false identities in these persons names and used them to obtain credit cards, student loans, etc. Another case involved personation of several health care workers in order to collect pay cheques in their names.
-As the use of computers and the internet becomes more common, so is the identity fraud since the information technology provides new avenues for this crime.
+For instance, one fellow obtained birth certificates of persons who died in infancy, created series of false identities in these persons’ names, and used them to obtain credit cards, student loans, etc. Another case involved the personation of several health care workers in order to collect paycheques in their names.
+As the use of computers and the internet becomes more common, so is identity fraud since information technology provides new avenues for this crime.

-Of course, the act of personation by itself is insufficient for finding of guilt in the court of law.
+Of course, the act of personation by itself is insufficient for finding guilt in the court of law.
 The accused must perform the act of personation fraudulently (or in other words, with intent to deceive, dishonestly) and, in addition, the accused must do so with one of four specific intents listed above.
-Accordingly, if the defence is able to negate or raise a reasonable doubt regarding the act itself, the fraudulent nature of the act or the specific intent with which the Crown alleges the act was fraudulently committed, the accused is entitled to acquittal.
+Accordingly, if the defense is able to negate or raise a reasonable doubt regarding the act itself, the fraudulent nature of the act, or the specific intent with which the Crown alleges the act was fraudulently committed, the accused is entitled to an acquittal.

 As a simple example, imagine that you and your older brother both use the same car.
-While you drive the car, you are stopped by a police officer who requests you to produce driver license, ownership and insurance.
-You grab a driver license from the glove box and give it to the officer without looking.
-It turns out to be your brother’s driver license.
+While you drive the car, you are stopped by a police officer who requests you to produce a driver’s license, ownership, and insurance.
+You grab a driver’s license from the glove box and give it to the officer without looking.
+It turns out to be your brother’s driver’s license.
 You have nothing to hide and nothing to gain by passing yourself off as your brother and do not intend to cause any trouble to your brother by doing that.
 While you need to pay more attention next time around, you certainly should not be found guilty of identity fraud.